dwyl/learn-user-experience-testing/README.md

 the team familiarises themselves with the script before they start.
 The script doesn't need to be followed word for word but team members should bare in mind that certain word choices are important in order to not influence the testers responses.
-Here is a useful script outline that might be of use for some
+Here is a script outline that might be of use for some
 projects: https://docs.google.com/forms/d/e/1FAIpQLSfM2Uaje8gpBde-RqU01DlxrGUEsWZrjiy8yTKmYaeJYAZUuw/viewform

+The script came from this 5 min Google tutorial: https://www.youtube.com/watch?v=0YL0xoSmyZI.
+Remember though to always tailor your script to what you are testing e.g. you may not need as many introductory questions as this one depending on what you are aiming to find out from your testing at this stage.

 These are some of the key points from it and other resources (see list at the bottom of readme):